 • Decreased urine density

-• The presence of casts in urine (hyaline, granular)
+• Presence of casts in urine (hyaline, granular)

 • Red blood cells in urine: often significantly higher than normal.